ditrit/specimen/README.md

 ![overview of the way the specimen library works](doc/specimen-overview.svg)

 - A **Test Box** is a user-defined function passed to `specimen.run`.
 It serves as an adaptator between Specimen and the user code being tested.
-Indeed, it prepares the data for testing, runs the code being tested and performs the checks on the code result once it has finished.
+As such, it prepares the data for testing, runs the code being tested and performs the checks on the code result once it has finished.
 - A **Slab** is a leaf of the yaml files data tree that Specimen processes.
 - A **Tile** is a chunk of data to be loaded into a test box.
 When test matrices are used, a slab will produce multiple tiles.

-## Getting started with the Golang implementation
+## Getting started with Specimen in Golang

 To get started, create a directory `it/` and the three files `it.go` `it_test.go` and `it_testdata.yaml`.
 For each file, copy the content of linked section.
-Finally, run `go test` in the `it/` directory.
+Install the dependencies and finally run `go test` in the `it/` directory:

 ```sh
 mkdir it